Kelly Oubre Jr.: Charlotte Hornets (2021–2023)

-Philadelphia 76ers (2023–present)
+Philadelphia 76ers (2023–2026)

 On September 26, 2023, Oubre signed a one-year, $2.9 million deal with the Philadelphia 76ers.
 On November 11, Oubre was struck by a car while walking near his Center City residence.
 He suffered a fractured rib along with injuries to his hip and right leg and was transported to the Thomas Jefferson University Hospital, being released from the hospital after the incident.
 At the time of the collision, Oubre averaged 16.3 points and 5.1 rebounds per game on 50 percent shooting in 29 minutes per game.
 76ers teammate Tyrese Maxey would dedicate his 50 points he scored the following day to Oubre following the incident.
-Oubre missed the next 11 games before returning to play on December 6, 2023.
+Oubre missed the next 11 games before returning to play on December 6.

-On March 29, 2024, Oubre was fined $50,000 for yelling at a referee following a missed call in the 108–107 loss on March 27 to the Clippers.
+On March 29, 2024, Oubre was fined $50,000 for yelling at a referee following a missed call in the 108–107 loss on March 27 to the Los Angeles Clippers.

-On July 15, 2024, Oubre was re-signed by the Sixers.

-On December 30, 2024, Oubre put up 15 points, five rebounds, and a career-high eight steals in a 125–103 win over the Portland Trail Blazers.
+On July 15, 2024, Oubre was re-signed by the Sixers on a two-year, $16.3 million extension.
+On December 30, Oubre put up 15 points, five rebounds, and a career-high eight steals in a 125–103 win over the Portland Trail Blazers.

+Indiana Pacers (2026–present)

+On July 8, 2026, Oubre signed a two-year, $17 million contract with the Indiana Pacers.